Yashkaran4377227/Customized-LLM-APP/README.md

-# 🕵️‍♂️ CyberSage: AI-Powered Threat Intelligence Advisor
+# 🕵️‍♂️ CyberSage: AI-Powered Threat Intelligence Advisor with RAG

-## 📚 Powered by Expert Knowledge
+## 📚 Powered by Expert Knowledge and RAG Technology
-CyberSage draws its wisdom from "Cyber Threat Intelligence" by Ali Dehghantanha, Mauro Conti, and Tooska Dargahi.
+CyberSage is an advanced implementation of a Retrieval-Augmented Generation (RAG) bot, drawing its wisdom from "Cyber Threat Intelligence" by Ali Dehghantanha, Mauro Conti, and Tooska Dargahi.
+This project builds upon the Customized-LLM-APP framework, enhancing it for cybersecurity applications.

 ---

 ## 🔍 What is CyberSage?

 CyberSage is your AI companion in the realm of cybersecurity threat intelligence.
-Harnessing the power of advanced language models and a user-friendly Gradio interface, it offers insights on:
+It harnesses the power of RAG to provide more accurate and contextually relevant responses.
+By incorporating external knowledge, CyberSage offers insights on:

 - 🦠 Latest cyber threats
 - 🛡️ Emerging vulnerabilities